 Recommendation 14- Clear procedures for receiving complaints and resolving disputes must be established from the outset.

 A third party facilitator should be available to all parties and awareness-raising about the complaint or dispute settlement process will be required as part of village consultations.

+Conclusion?

+Any good pictures of villages and forests?